suprafrontal/hemato.ai.docs/source/index.html.md

 That's why there are a few steps to submit a PBS for review by Hemato.AI

 To get Hemato.AI's opinion on a Peripheral Blood Smear you follow this flow:

-1. Get an ID
+1. Get an ID for your new PBS
-2. Upload the files
+2. Upload the files under the new ID
 3. Request a Diagnostic Study
 4. Wait for it
 5. Ask for the report